ODonnchadha/asp-net-core-web-api-fundamentals/NOTES.md

     - A query variable stores query commands, not results.
 IQueryable<T> creates an expression tree.
     - Execution is deferred until the query os iterated over.
       - foreach loop.
 ToList(), ToArray(), or ToDictionary().
 Singleton queries: e.g.: Count(), Average().
+  - Paging Through Resources:
+    - Collection resources ften grow quite large.
+Implement paging on all of them.
+    - Paging helps avoid performance issues.
+    - Pass parameters via the query string. e.g.: ?pageNumber=1&pageSize=4.
+PageSize should be limited.
+Page by default.
+  - NOTE: Page all the way through to the underlying datastore.
+  - Pagination Metadata: